toolleeo/pymailgen/README.md

 `auto_mailer` generates a list of emails to be sent out using a command-line SMTP client.

-The main components are:
+The main elements to generate the emails:

-* the body of the email
+* the body of the email: a plain text file with placeholders
-* the header of the email
+* the header of the email: a plain text file with standard email header format
-* the list of recipients with as many optional fields as needed
+* the list of recipients: a CSV file with as many optional fields as needed

 The body and the header of the email can contain placeholders in the form of `{Field}`.
-For each email, `auto_mailer` replaces the placeholder with the value in the column `Field`.
+For each email, `auto_mailer` replaces the placeholder with the value in the column `Field` in a CSV file containing the necessary information.
 Association between field and placeholder is case-sensitive.

 `auto_mailer` does not send the emails itself.
 It relies on external command-line tools to do it. `auto_mailer` generates a shell script called `sendall.sh` that contains the list of commands to send out the emails using a command line STMP client.